-Now that you have a new artist website, it is time to think about how you will get people to visit your site.
-In this post, you will discover 5 easy tips that will drive traffic to your artist website so you can start selling your artwork today.
+Whether you have a new artist website or displaying your art on an online art gallery, it is necessary to start thinking about how you will drive traffic to your artist website so you can start selling your artwork.

 By the end of this post, you will know…

 - Tips that drive traffic to art websites

 - Consistent Blogging